Qiskit/qiskit-ibm-runtime/docs/how_to/run_session.rst

   ...
   estimator = Estimator()
   job = estimator.run(...)
-  # do not close here, the job might not be completed
+  # Do not close here, the job might not be completed!
   result = job.result()
-  # reaching this line will mean that the job is finished
+  # Reaching this line means that the job is finished.
   session.close()

 Retrieve job results
 --------------------

 You can review job results immediately after the job completes by calling the the appropriate command:

+.. list-table:: Title
+   :widths: 25 75

+* - `job.result()`
-*  `job.result()` - Review job results immediately after the job completes.
+  - Review job results immediately after the job completes.
+* - `job.job_id()`
-* job.job_id() - Get the ID of the job
+  - Get the job ID.
+* - job.status()
-* job.status() - Check the status of the job
+  - Check the job status.
-* job = service.job(job_id) - Calling `job.job_id()` returns the job ID, which uniquely identifies that particular job.
+* - job = service.job(job_id)
+  - Calling `job.job_id()` returns the job ID, which uniquely identifies that job.
 You can call `service.job(<job ID>)` to retrieve a job you previously submitted.
-Since the job ID is required in this call, it is recommended that you save the IDs of jobs you may want to retrieve later.
+Since the job ID is required in this call, it is recommended that you save the IDs of jobs you might want to retrieve later.
 If you don't have the job ID, or if you want to retrieve multiple jobs at once, you can call `service.jobs()` with optional filters instead.

   Jobs are also listed on the Jobs page for your quantum service channel:

-  * If you are using the IBM Cloud channel, from the IBM Cloud console quantum `Instances page <https://cloud.ibm.com/quantum/instances>`__, click the name of your instance, then click the Jobs tab.
+  * For the IBM Cloud channel, from the IBM Cloud console quantum `Instances page <https://cloud.ibm.com/quantum/instances>`__, click the name of your instance, then click the Jobs tab.
 To see the status of your job, click the refresh arrow in the upper right corner.
-  * If you are using the IBM Quantum channel, in IBM Quantum platform, open the `Jobs page <https://quantum-computing.ibm.com/jobs>`__.
+  * For the IBM Quantum channel, in IBM Quantum platform, open the `Jobs page <https://quantum-computing.ibm.com/jobs>`__.

 Full example
 ------------

-starts a session, runs an Estimator job, and outputs the result:
+In this example, we start a session, run an Estimator job, and output the result:

 .. code-block:: python